ezra-bible-app/ezrabibleapp.net/index.md

 Install Ezra Project by downloading the DMG file.
 After opening the DMG file from Finder you can either just test-run Ezra Project (double-click the icon), or drag-and-drop the icon to the Applications folder to install it.
 Note, that macOS will warn you that this is an app downloaded from the internet.
 That message must be acknowledged before you can run the application.

 [latest]: https://github.com/tobias-klein/ezra-project/releases/latest

+<a name="development"></a>

+## Development
+Have a look at [Ezra Project's GitHub repository](https://github.com/tobias-klein/ezra-project) to find out more about its development.

+## Feedback
+To give feedback (bug reports, feature requests) please use the Github issue system.
+Click [here](https://github.com/tobias-klein/ezra-project/issues/new) to file a new Issue for Ezra Project.